+The following strategic goals are reviewed annually by PCC and adjusted as needed based on stakeholder and committee member input in order to ensure the focus of PCC remains relevant to industry needs.
+The strategic goals as defined this year include focus on Content, Workflow, and Nursing.

+Content

+Coordinate with external standards development organizations (SDOs) to develop and promote the use of content templates

+Develop strategies to support multi-level content template guidance to benefit the global community

+Workflow

+Develop new profiles by reaching outward to other IHE domains to coordinate workflows across care paths

+Develop white papers by researching new areas that could benefit from standards based interoperability guidance

+Nursing

+Explore and understand the benefit of IHE profile work in the nursing space by partnering with nursing organizations and initiatives

+Develop profiles and white papers to support and explore various nursing specific workflows

+Following are more specific action ideas that are being considered by PCC:

+Participate in harmonization and alignment activities with HL7 as part of the IHE-HL7 Coordination Committee to ensure work efforts in each group complement and do not compete with one another

+Engage various nursing professional organizations for participation in the PCC Nursing Subcommittee to assist with producing guidance on the nursing perspective as it relates to the overall vision and mission of the PCC domain.

 Continue to assess the uptake plans of the USA-sponsored C-CDA initiative on the international HIT community and monitor the adoption of the C-CDA Harmonization profile published for Trial Implementation in 2013.
 Author and execute CP’s against the IHE PCC TF and C-CDA Harmonization supplement as needed to align with any future C-CDA changes that are reflected in HL7 C-CDA ballot results.

 Coordinate Patient Plan of Care and Patient-centered Coordination Plan supplement development with AORN Syntergy for peri-operative structured nomenclature (incorporation of the C-CDA project results topic moved this to a lower priority)

 Continue edits to the PCC Technical Framework to emphasize the XDS folder capability for the deployment of groups of related PCC content profiles, e.g. APS being one of the documents contained in an Antepartum Document folder; TN being one of the documents contained in an Emergency Dept Encounter folder, etc (incorporation of the C-CDA project results topic moved this to a lower priority)

-Investigate issues and concerns impacting the uptake of the QED profile in that this profile is a long-standing PCC profile (published in Aug 2008) with minimal support from the vendor community (incorporation of the C-CDA project results topic moved this task to a lower priority)
+Investigate incorporating a FHIR option in the QED profile as this profile is a long-standing PCC profile (published in Aug 2008) with minimal support from the vendor community.

 Coordination with Quality, Research and Public Health [QRPH] domain regarding QED instances in support of QRPH outcomes and requirements and the structuring of PCC profiles to provide maximum “re-purposing” of its content for QRPH profiles

-Validate the purpose and charge for the Nursing Subcommittee and review the overall set of nursing-related profiles and TF supplements to promote vendor uptake and reflect the accurate integration of nursing workflow and documentation exchanges

 In general, the near-term focus of the PCC domain, besides the effective incorporation of the C-CDA results on the TF of the Domain, is the organization of existing profiles into harmonized sets of information exchanges and their respective workflows and to promote the uptake of these sets into products.
 Deployment of the PCC profiles beyond the initial MS and XPHR profiles in harmonization with national/regional projects and priorities will also be emphasized.